HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 ### 1.3) Purpose

 During the development of [HybridOS] (combined operating system), [Vincent Wei] (https://github.com/VincentWei) proposed a complete, general-purpose, and easy-to-learn new programming language called HVML.
-HVML is the abbreviation of Hybrid Virtual Markup Language (Hybrid Virtual Markup Language), and the Chinese name is "Hulumao".
+HVML is the abbreviation of Hybrid Virtual Markup Language, and the Chinese name is "Hulumao".
 HVML is pronounced /'huːmeil/, which sounds like "虎妹儿" in Mandarin.

-We define HVML as a Programmable Markup Language (Programmable Markup Language).
-Like HTML, HVML uses a markup language to define program structure and data, but unlike HTML, HVML is programmable and dynamic.
-HVML realizes the dynamic generation and updating of XML/HTML documents through a limited number of action tags and expressions that can be used to define attributes and contents; The combined method provides strong technical support for these programming languages to use Web front-end technology outside the browser.
+We define HVML as a Programmable Markup Language.
+Like HTML, HVML uses a markup language to define program structure and data.
+But unlike HTML, HVML is programmable and dynamic.
+HVML realizes the dynamic generation and updating of XML/HTML documents through a limited number of action tags and expressions that can be used to define attributes and contents.
+The combined method provides strong technical support for these programming languages to use Web front-end technology outside the browser.
 From this perspective, HVML can also be regarded as a glue language.

-In essence, HVML provides a new idea to solve the previous problem: First, introduce Web front-end technologies (mainly DOM, CSS, etc.) into other programming languages, instead of replacing other programming languages with JavaScript.
+In essence, HVML provides a new idea to solve the previous problem: First, introduce Web front-end technologies (mainly DOM, CSS, etc.) into other programming languages instead of replacing other programming languages with JavaScript.
 Second, use an HTML-like markup language to manipulate elements, attributes, and styles in your document, rather than JavaScript.
 In addition, in the process of designing HVML, we intentionally use the concept of data-driven, so that HVML can be very conveniently combined with other programming languages and various network connection protocols, such as data bus, message protocol, etc. In this way, whichever programming language the developer is familiar with, he uses this programming language to develop the non-presentation and interactive parts of the application, and all functions related to presentation and interaction are handed over to HVML for processing.
 The flow of data is driven, and HVML provides the ability to abstract the data flow process.

 Although the original goal of designing HVML is to improve the efficiency of graphical user interface (GUI) application development, it can actually be used in more general scenarios-as long as the output of the program can be abstracted as one or more tree structures.
 HVML can be used; we can even use HVML like an ordinary scripting language, and use HTML and CSS to describe the interactive interface of a character terminal-oriented command-line application.

 The main features of HVML are:

-1. Descriptive syntax.
-Through verb labels, preposition attributes, and adverb attributes that conform to the natural language expression habits, HVML makes each line of code have clear semantics, which can help developers write program code with better readability.
+1. Descriptive syntax: Through verb labels, preposition attributes, and adverb attributes that conform to the natural language expression habits, HVML makes each line of code have clear semantics, which can help developers write program code with better readability.
-1. Minimalist design.
-HVML defines complete instructions for manipulating documents, data, and an abstract stack virtual machine using just over twenty unique tags.
+1. Minimalist design: HVML defines complete instructions for manipulating documents, data, and an abstract stack virtual machine using just over twenty unique tags.
-1. A higher level of abstraction.
-Developers can use HVML to accomplish more with less code, without having to worry too much about technical details.
+1. A higher level of abstraction: Developers can use HVML to accomplish more with less code, without having to worry too much about technical details.
-1. Data-driven.
-On the one hand, HVML provides methods for manipulating data to implement functions.
+1. Data-driven: On the one hand, HVML provides methods for manipulating data to implement functions.
 For example, we can use the update action to manipulate a field in the timer array to turn on or off a timer without calling the corresponding interface.
 On the other hand, the HVML language is committed to connecting different modules in the system through a unified data expression, rather than through complex interface calls to achieve interoperability between modules.
 These two methods can effectively avoid the interface explosion problem existing in traditional programming languages.
 In order to achieve the above goals, HVML provides extended data types and flexible expression processing capabilities based on JSON, a widely used abstract data expression method.
-1. Event-driven.
-Unlike other programming languages, the HVML language provides language-level mechanisms for observing specific events or even observing changes in the result of an expression.
+1. Event-driven: Unlike other programming languages, the HVML language provides language-level mechanisms for observing specific events or even observing changes in the result of an expression.
 On this basis, developers can easily implement asynchronous or concurrent programming that is difficult to manage in other programming languages without caring about the underlying implementation details.
 At the same time, HVML supports modern programming techniques such as coroutines and closures.
-1. Flexible application framework.
-Through HVML, developers can hand over performance-critical data processing to external program modules or servers, interact with users by independent renderers, and HVML programs are responsible for gluing these different system components.
+1. Flexible application framework: Through HVML, developers can hand over performance-critical data processing to external program modules or servers, interact with users by independent renderers, and HVML programs are responsible for gluing these different system components.
 On the one hand, HVML solves the problem that it is difficult to efficiently interoperate between system components developed in different programming languages, so that the advantages of each component can be fully utilized and the value of existing software assets can be protected; on the other hand, the application framework provided by HVML is adopted Developing applications can maximize the decoupling between different components.

 In short, HVML provides a programming model different from traditional programming languages.
 Based on the idea of data-driven, HVML provides a more systematic and complete low-code (low code, refers to using less code to write programs) programming method.

 HVML is the application programming language of choice for HybridOS.

-### 1.4) Application framework
+### 1.4) Application Framework

 The application framework formed around HVML is significantly different from traditional GUI application frameworks and Web front-end technologies.
 For traditional GUI applications, the code design pattern is nothing more than directly calling the interface provided by C/C++ or other programming languages, and completing the work of creating interface elements and responding to user interaction in an event loop.
 The biggest difference between Web front-end technology and traditional GUI applications lies in the descriptive HTML and CSS languages, but the program framework is essentially the same-event loop, and JavaScript language must be used.